 Publishers will need to reorganise their audience data collection and extension strategies.
-Communication between publishers, agencies and advertisers will be much more important.
+Communication and collaboration between publishers, agencies, and advertisers will be critical.

 DSPs and SSPs will need to ensure their technology can continue to deliver optimised digital advertising.

 DSPs are creating or joining ID marketplaces to overcome this challenge (more information in section 5).

-SSPs are starting to construct new relationships with the buy side.
-In addition to supply path optimisation, they are providing extended ID sharing opportunities regarding measurement and engagement.
+SSPs are building new relationships with the buy-side.
+In addition to supply path optimisation, they will need to provide extended ID sharing opportunities regarding measurement and engagement.